-Headed by Trevor Stack (Hispanic Studies), CISRUL’s membership reaches across the College of Arts and Social Sciences to house a vibrant, diverse debate about the political concepts which underpin our modern world.
-It brings to bear expertise in History (Brown, Friedrich, Frost), Law (Bodig, Gyorfi), Politics (Andrea Teti, Ritu Vij), Sociology (Cristina Flesher-Fominaya, Nadia Kiwan), Divinity (Brittain) and Education (Shanks), and works closely with other groups such as the Centre for Early Modern Studies, ArabTrans and the Centre for Global Security and Governance.
+Headed by Trevor Stack (Anthropology, Hispanic Studies), CISRUL’s membership reaches across the College of Arts and Social Sciences to house a vibrant, diverse debate about the political concepts which underpin our modern world.
+It brings to bear expertise in History (Michael Brown, Karin Friedrich, Robert Frost), Law (Matyas Bodig, Tamas Gyorfi), Politics (Andrea Teti, Ritu Vij), Sociology (Cristina Flesher-Fominaya, Nadia Kiwan), Divinity (Brian Brock, Christopher Brittain) and Education (Rachel Shanks), and works closely with other groups such as the Centre for Early Modern Studies, ArabTrans and the Centre for Global Security and Governance.

 Founded in 2009.
 CISRUL has

 - held 8 major scholarly workshops and conferences, bringing speakers from 35 countries to Aberdeen, publishing a volume Religion as a Category of Governance and Sovereignty based on conferences in 2010 and 2012, and completing a second volume on The Idea of the Self-Governing People based on our 2013 and 2014 conferences, and a volume on Radicalism and the Civil Sphere based on conferences in 2016 and 2017.

 - hosted collaborative research projects on political awareness in City and Shire schools, including outreach activities in the context of the Referendum, and on notions of citizenship in Mexico, as well as an Insight Institute seminar series on Polish migrants in Scotland